GARDENING MISINFORMATION

 Hmmm…this is a home-gardening blog I’m replying to, not a blog about development.
 Of course, there are many sources of environmental degradation!
 I’m sure if my reply was 100% comprehensive I’d be accused of lecturing.
 Wait, I was accused of lecturing.

 Ecology is complex.
-Invasive deniers dumb it down to suit their agenda (what IS their agenda?).
-Anyone daring to correct them is mocked as a moralizing schoolmarm.
+Invasive deniers dumb it down to suit their agenda (what is their agenda?).
+Anyone daring to correct invasive plant deniers are mocked as moralizing.
 My inner schoolmarm proudly yells back: Fuck that bullshit!

 WHAT IS THEIR AGENDA?

-It’s pseudoscience.
-It’s an excuse to do nothing disguised as science.
 Misleading articles like the blog I replied to spread mis-information, confuse readers and become self-serving rationales for doing nothing.
+It’s an excuse to do nothing — disguised as science.

 WHY NOT DO SOMETHING POSITIVE?